CKoolUoE/MSc-dissertation---Nonbacktracking-Centrality-on-Lattices/README.md

-# MSc Dissertation: Nonbacktracking Centrality on Lattices
+# Nonbacktracking Centrality on Lattices

 MSc University of Edinburgh dissertation.